eg-work/Website/README.md

-# A sample website, created with Node.js & support via a SQL server
+# A sample website, created with Node.js

 # Goals